heig-vd-dai-course/heig-vd-dai-course/02-git-github-and-markdown/README.md

 This is an optional section.
 You can do it if you have time left.
 I encourage you to do it nonetheless to learn more about Git and GitHub!

-Go in the GitHub Discussions, check the others profiles and give them a star!
+- Go in the GitHub Discussions, check the others profiles and give them a star!

-Follow your classmates!
+- Follow your classmates!
+- Follow other GitHub users!
+Can you think of an open source project you like?
+Follow these projects and/or maintainers!

 ## Conclusion